ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/usage/video.md

 ---
-title: "Video Endpoints"
+title: Video Endpoints
-description: "Processing videos with AI Server"
+description: Processing videos with AI Server
 ---

-# Processing Videos with AI Server

 Also incorporated into the ComfyUI Agent is FFmpeg, which can be used to process videos.
 AI Server wraps some common operations into easier-to-use endpoints, such as: